 Dual Data Rate RAM

 However, the pairs of RAM sticks must have identical specifications and be installed in the appropriate slots.
-It is best to purchase pre-paired RAM packages if you want to match your RAM in this way.
-Additionally, you will need to install paired RAM sticks in alternative slots on your motherboard.
+It is best to purchase pre-paired packages to match your RAM in this way.
+Additionally, you must install paired sticks in alternative slots on your motherboard.

 For instance, a DDR4 RAM stick rated at 3200 MHz and running in a single channel will only operate at 1,600 Mhz or lower.
 On the other hand, the same capacity split across two identical speed sticks run in dual-channel will operate at 3,200 MHz together.

-DDR RAM is effectively a way of doubling the bandwidth available for the same capacity of RAM.
+DDR RAM is effectively a way of doubling the bandwidth available for the same capacity.

 Quad Data Rate RAM

-Many high-end motherboards and server boards are also capable of QDR or Quad Data Rate performance.
+Many high-end motherboards and server boards can also perform QDR or Quad Data Rate.
 This takes the bandwidth expansion made possible by DDR and doubles it, effectively quadrupling the bandwidth available for the same capacity of RAM as a single stick.

 However, while this higher bandwidth significantly improves performance in servers and enterprise solutions, its impact on consumer applications is marginal in most cases.